 Gravano's short prison sentence was up in 1995.
 After a brief time in the witness protection program, he settled in Arizona.
 Despite the generous second-chance he had been given, Gravano couldn't keep his nose clean, and he was convicted late in 2002 of operating a drug trafficking ring.
 He was sentenced to 19 years.

 Prosecutors have been looking for a way to extend that sentence.
-Bergen County, NJ, officials attempted to use one underworld turncoat against another, as mob assassin Richard Kuklinski's (below) evidence helped indict Gravano for the murder of a New York detective in 2003.
+Bergen County, New Jersey, officials attempted to use one underworld turncoat against another, as mob assassin Richard Kuklinski's evidence helped indict Gravano for the murder of a New York detective in 2003.
 But Kuklinski died before the case came to trial, and the Bergen County prosecutor decided to drop the matter.

 While serving several life sentences on murder charges, freelance assassin Richard Kuklinski became talkative.
-He talked to authors, he talked to television producers and reporters, and he talked to the office of the Bergen County Prosecutor.
+He talked to authors, he talked to television producers and reporters, and he talked to the office of the Bergen County, New Jersey, Prosecutor.

 In interviews, Kuklinski admitted to killing about 100 people.
 He said many of those murders were done under contract with New York and New Jersey region Mafia families.
 He claimed to have often used a cyanide spray, but he seemed equally comfortable with firearms.
 Kuklinski acquired his "Iceman" nickname when authorities learned that he sometimes stored the bodies of his victims in an industrial freezer housed in a leased warehouse.
 He did that to delay decomposition and cause medical examiners to state incorrect times of death.

-Kuklinski was 70 years old when he died in a secure wing of St. Francis Medical Center in Trenton, NJ, where he was being treated for heart, kidney and lung problems.
+Kuklinski was seventy years old when he died in a secure wing of St. Francis Medical Center in Trenton, New Jersey, where he was being treated for heart, kidney and lung problems.
 While not immediately providing a cause of death, authorities stated that his death was not suspicious.

-As attorneys for Sacco and Vanzetti tried in vain to win a new trial, they acquired a confession from a former Morelli gangster who said he was with the gang - but not an active participant - when the South Braintree crimes were committed.
+As attorneys for Sacco and Vanzetti tried in vain to win a new trial, they acquired a confession from a former Morelli gangster who said he was with the gang - but not an active participant - when it committed the South Braintree murders.
 The gangster said Sacco and Vanzetti were uninvolved.

-In prison following conviction on another matter, Joseph Morelli submitted an affidavit denying any responsibility for the South Braintree killings.
+In prison following conviction on another matter, Joseph Morelli submitted an affidavit denying any responsibility for the killings.

 Sacco and Vanzetti were executed in August 1927.
 While many believed the two men were not guilty and had been convicted and punished for their anarchist political philosophy, the matter of Morelli involvement might have been forgotten.
 However, defense attorney Herbert Ehrmann wrote about the case in The Untried Case (published in 1933) and again in The Case That Will Not Die (1969).
 The books placed blame for the South Braintree killings squarely on the Morellis.

-In response to the first book, Joseph Morelli, still in prison, wrote a 96-page document disputing Ehrmann's account and attempting to resolve lingering questions about Sacco and Vanzetti and the killings.
-In the document, Morelli dispenses with the notion of an underworld code.
-He makes specific reference to crimes committed by some of his underworld associates and accuses some of complicity in the South Braintree killings.
+In response to the first book, Joseph Morelli, still in prison, wrote a ninety-six-page document disputing Ehrmann's account and attempting to resolve lingering questions about Sacco and Vanzetti and the killings.
+In the document, Morelli dispensed with the notion of an underworld code.
+He made specific reference to crimes committed by some of his underworld associates and accused some of complicity in the South Braintree killings.

-Morelli's efforts were unconvincing.
+Many found Morelli's statements unconvincing.
 Allegations of involvement in the killings followed him through his death from cancer in 1950 and continue to this day.

-In the 1930s, Abe Reles was one of the Brownsville, Brooklyn, assassins within the Syndicate's Murder Inc. wing.
-Reles answered to Murder Inc. boss and labor racketeer Louis "Lepke" Buchalter.
+In the 1930s, Abe Reles was one of the Brownsville, Brooklyn, assassins regularly used by New York-area crime families.
+The killers became known to press and public as Murder Incorporated.
+Reles answered to rackets boss Louis "Lepke" Buchalter.
 When the State of New York brought first-degree murder charges against Reles in 1940, the hit-man decided to answer to Uncle Sam instead.

-Albert Anastasia, who served as the link between Murder Inc. and the Mafia, came under intense scrutiny, just as Buchalter was put on trial.
+Albert Anastasia, the link between the Murder Inc. killers and the Mafia, came under intense scrutiny, just as Buchalter was put on trial.
 Anastasia was saved from any Murder, Inc., prosecution by Reles's untimely death in Coney Island.

 The informant happened to sail out his Half Moon Hotel window on the morning of Nov.
 12, 1941, while being guarded by police.
 Officials decided that Reles had been trying to escape from custody out his sixth-floor window, using a couple of knotted-together bedsheets as a rope.

 Despite what has been written elsewhere, Valachi was certainly not the first Mafioso to cooperate.
-Omerta silence has been broken on numerous occasions, and American Mafiosi have been testifying against each other since at least as far back as 1890.
+The legendary omertà silence has been broken on numerous occasions, and American Mafiosi have been testifying against each other since at least as far back as 1890.

-East Harlem-born Valachi had been a veteran of the Castellamarese War that ultimately empowered Charlie Luciano, and he recalled names and dates and places.
+East Harlem-born Valachi had been a veteran of the Castellamarese War that ultimately empowered Salvatore Lucania (Charlie "Lucky" Luciano), and he recalled numerous names and dates and places from that era.
 Valachi had been an associate of the Reina/Gagliano Family (he married Tom Reina's daughter Mildred on July 28, 1932), a friend of Buffalo Mafia leadership, a soldier in Salvatore Maranzano's personal guard and a soldier in the Luciano/Genovese Family.

 Narcotics convictions beginning in the late 1950s left him in 1962 looking at a long sentence in Atlanta Federal Prison.
 Crime boss Vito Genovese, also a prisoner at Atlanta, turned on him that year, believing that Valachi was providing evidence to prosecutors.

 Valachi lived in custody for a decade after turning on the underworld.
-After some time at Milan, Michigan, he was transferred to a federal prison at La Tuna, Texas.
+Early on, he penned a lengthy document, entitled The Real Thing, which was used as source material for the book and movie named The Valachi Papers.
+After being held for some time at Washington, D.C., and Milan, Michigan, he was transferred to a federal prison at La Tuna, Texas.
 His rooms at that facility became known as "the Valachi suite."
 He died of natural causes at La Tuna in 1971.
 He was buried in western New York.

-Charles "Millionaire Charlie" Matranga: During the summer of 1890, the boss of the New Orleans Mafia, testified in open court against the leadership of a rival underworld organization responsible for seriously wounding his brother.
+Charles "Millionaire Charlie" Matranga: During the summer of 1890, the boss of the New Orleans Mafia, testified in open court against the leadership of the rival Provenzano underworld organization responsible for seriously wounding his brother.

 Raffaele Danniello and Tony Notaro: These two New York Camorra members and "hit-men" testified against their own group leaders in a 1918 murder trial.
 The trial resulted in the conviction of Brooklyn Camorra leaders Pellegrino Morano and Alessandro Vollero for setting up the 1916 assassinations of Nicholas Terranova and Charles Ubriaco.

-Charlie "Lucky" Luciano: Even Lucky cooperated.
-In an effort to avoid prosecution for drug trafficking, young Luciano assisted in a narcotics investigation.
-Some believe Luciano passed information to federal agents during a beating that left him permanently scarred There is widespread suspicion - but not evidence - that he helped set up Vito Genovese for a drug bust.
+Charlie "Lucky" Luciano: Even Lucky (Salvatore Lucania) cooperated.
+In an effort to avoid prosecution for drug trafficking, young Lucania assisted in a narcotics investigation.
+Some believe he passed information to federal agents during a 1929 beating that left him permanently scarred.
+Additionally, there is suspicion - but not evidence - that decades later he helped set up Vito Genovese for a narcotics bust.

 Greg "Killing Machine" Scarpa: The Colombo Family capo's career as an FBI mole allegedly spanned three decades.
-Documents indicate that Scarpa traveled south and terrorized some Ku Klux Klan members to aide mid-1960s Bureau cases.
-Known by some as "Grim Reaper," Scarpa regularly fed information to federal agents while leading one faction in a family civil war upon Joe Colombo's death.
+Documents indicate that Scarpa (photo at right) traveled south and terrorized some Ku Klux Klan members to aide mid-1960s Bureau cases.
+Known by some as "Grim Reaper," Scarpa regularly fed information to federal agents while leading one faction in a family civil war following Joe Colombo's death.
 Scarpa died of AIDS, reportedly contracted through a blood transfusion, in 1994.

 Frank Culotta and Nick Calabrese: Acquainted with the Chicago Outfit's operations in Vegas, these two informants provided information on the 1986 murders of Anthony and Michael Spilotro.

 Anthony "Gaspipe" Casso: Prosecutors have benefited from the Lucchese Family underboss's insider knowledge since 1994.
 But, due to credibility issues, he has not taken a seat in a witness stand to date.
 Casso is believed to have been involved in three dozen murders.
-He admitted responsibility for the bombing death of Gambino underboss Frank DeCicco in 1986.
+He admitted responsibility for the 1986 bombing death of Gambino underboss Frank DeCicco.

 Ralph Natale: A former boss of the Philadelphia mob began cooperating with federal investigators in mid-1999, when he faced charges of operating a drug ring.

 Joseph Massino: The Bonanno Crime Family boss began cooperating after a July 2004 conviction for multiple murders and racketeering.
-Massino faced an additional murder charge punishable by death.
-He agreed to wear a government listening device during two meetings with his successor.
+Massino (photo at right) faced an additional murder charge punishable by death.
+He agreed to wear a government listening device during two meetings with his reputed successor, Vincent Basciano.